 - When required, members of the Investigatory Committee shall be excused from their regular assignments to perform investigations.

 - Impartial hearing examiners shall be persons who will conduct hearings independent of pressure or influence from the District administration, District staff, the licensed employee who is the participant in the grievance, or any association or organization acting on behalf of or representing the employee.
 No impartial hearing examiner may be a direct supervisor or subordinate of either the employee or a person recommending the employee’s termination for cause.

 - Impartial hearing examiners may either be District hearing examiners or individuals not employed with the District.

-- The employee agent and the District agree to use the American Arbitration Association (AAA) for Level IV hearings.
-This includes following the rules and procedures as outlined by the AAA.
+- The employee agent and the District may agree to use a mutually agreed upon outside arbitration entity for Level IV hearings.
+This includes following the rules and procedures as outlined by that entity.

 - The cost of services of the hearing examiner shall be equally shared by the District and the educator or the organization representing the educator.

 - In the event that the grievance remains unresolved at the termination of this grievance procedure, the grievant is free to pursue such litigation or statutory remedy as the law may provide.